lara-martin/interactive-fiction-class/homeworks/planning/sabre.md

 * **character temporal limit**: "maximum number of actions in a plan a character imagines when justifying an action"
 * **epistemic limit**: "how deeply Sabre will search into a character’s theory of mind"

 The above definitions and more information can be found in the report [A Collection of Benchmark Problems for the Sabre Narrative Planner](https://github.com/sgware/sabre-benchmarks/blob/main/report.pdf).
+You can also find a partial example that I made in Part 2.

 For this part of the homework, you should do the following:
 1. Download one or a couple of the problems from the list [https://github.com/sgware/sabre-benchmarks/tree/main/problems](https://github.com/sgware/sabre-benchmarks/tree/main/problems) to use as reference.
 2. Find your HW1 notebook.
 If you can't find your notebook from when you did HW1, here it is again: [Homework 1 Notebook](hw1.ipynb)
 3. Note the syntax used in the example Sabre problems to make a planning problem for the first Action Castle game.
 Your plan should contain:
+  * The locations
+  * How the locations are connected
+  * The items (including the lamp)
+  * Item properties
+  * Scenery items
+  * Scenery properties
+  * The player & the NPCs
+  * The actions (hint: these already have pre-conditions and effects)
   *
-  *
 4. Download the [notebook for running Sabre](IF_HW4_Running_Sabre.ipynb) and test your file.
 You can also run one of the example files to see what a successful plan looks like.

-## Step 2: Generate a Planning Problem
+## Part 2: Generate a Planning Problem
 We'll now use GitHub Copilot to write a Sabre problem for a wikiHow article.
 The goal for this is to start from something that describes proceedures and actions and is written in natural language, and then have Copilot translate it into the description language used for automated planning.

 Here are a few wikiHow articles that I thought might be interesting since they had some elements that could make for interesting interactive fiction.
 It's fine to pick your own article.   **You shouldn't translate the whole article, just a few steps, so you can pick out the parts that you think are most relevant/easiest to create a schema from.**